hal117/cse15l-lab-reports/lab4.md

 `$ /index1 <Enter> n n n n n n n n n l l l l l r 2 <Esc> :wq`

+`/index1` searches for index1 and clicking n will search for each occurence one by one.
+`r 2` will replace with 2.
 Esc puts you into normal mode and :wq saves and exits the changes you mode.

 Original code would look like this